slaveofcode/jkt/README.md

 ### The Concept of Struct

-You just have to define the JKT struct once and then you could rely on them for the rest of your life.
+You just have to define the JKT struct once and then you could rely on them for the rest of the day.
 The struct is defined by using template literal so you don't have to writing json structure every time (I don't like to write json for that actually).

 Here's the example of the struct